 The Eco Food Hub is scheduled to open in April 2017, and we are inviting interested parties to register their interest.
 Click here to find out more and to register your interest.

-Sister City Partners is providing a series of free information forums for QN workers and other affected people.
-These will address issues like accessing superannuation through hardship provisions, dealing with lenders, mortgages and insurance, budgeting etc. The Forums assisted over 100 workers and their families to better deal with their financial circumstances.
+Sister City Partners funded and provided a series of free information forums for QN workers and other affected people.
+These addressed issues like accessing superannuation through hardship provisions, dealing with lenders, mortgages and insurance, budgeting etc. The Forums assisted over 100 workers and their families to better deal with their financial circumstances.

 It is too important an industry to not try to find a future for it and its workforce.

 WORKERS AND CREDITORS TO HAVE REAL STAKE: A new approach is needed.
 A community buyback of the Refinery is being considered.
 This is an opportunity for the workforce to gain a real stake in the enterprise’s future.
 It’s also a chance for other creditors to have an ongoing say.

 ENGAGING WITH ADMINISTRATOR: We’ve engaged with the Administrator and have received strong community feedback already.
 Workers, creditors and general members of the community have said to us that they know business as usual isn’t going to work.

 WHAT YOU CAN DO – EXPRESSION OF INTEREST: To gauge community interest in this, we are seeking preliminary Expressions of Interest.
 If you are interested in how we can keep QNI in community hands, and keep it operational as a going concern, simply complete the EOI register by clicking: here.
 Expressions of interest are not binding.